30+ Fun (& WEIRD) Things to Do in Ximending, Taipei

 Cocktail hidden in popcorn at Hankou 60

-Secret, hidden, speakeasy-style bars have been all the rage in Taipei for about a decade now (most of them are not quite so hidden anymore – you can find them on GoogleMaps).
+Secret, hidden, speakeasy-style bars have been all the rage in Taipei for about a decade now (most of them are not quite so hidden anymore – you can find them on GoogleMaps or see them in my Taipei speakeasy bars guide).

 Ximending’s contribution to the Taipei speakeasy scene Hankou 60 (如醉如夢), a hidden bar designed to look like a movie theater.
 Hankou 60, named after its own address, is a nod to Ximending’s reputation as a movie theater district.
 It is just around the corner from Movie Theater Street (we’ll get to that below).
 Watch for the movie posters to find the entrance!

-It would be an understatement to say that Hankou 60 is hip – my friend and I felt old when we went (we were in our later 30s).
+Hankou 60 is playful but seriously hip.
 My favorite drink was the creamy, buttery one that came concealed in a real box of popcorn.

 Check out two more quirky sights in Taiwan: Rainbow Village in Taichung and the Xitou Monster Village.